Who writes the tourism website’s articles?

 Hillary

 Before moving here, I knew very little about Estonia.
-But my then fiancé, now husband, who’s from Chile, spent six months here as part of the Startup Wise Guys programme and fell in love with the place.
-So when the opportunity arose to move to Tallinn for work, we took it.
-I’ve lived in Colombia, Ecuador, Chile and Vietnam, so it felt like time to add Europe to the list.
-We’ve now been living here for 10 years, and have two children who speak fluent Estonian.
+But my husband, who’s from Chile, spent six months here with Startup Wise Guys back in 2013.
+He fell in love with the place.
+So when the opportunity to move to Tallinn for work arose, we took it.
+I’ve lived in Colombia, Ecuador, Chile, and Vietnam, so it felt like time to add Europe to the list.
+We’ve now been living here for 10 years and have two children who speak fluent Estonian.

-I’ve been writing for Visit Estonia for three and a half years.
-The place can be difficult to put into words sometimes, but I do my best!
-It’s exciting to be creating content for the new tourism website and helping with the transition from the old one, with all the bumps and bruises along the way!
+I’ve been writing for Visit Estonia for almost four years.
+It’s exciting to be creating content for the new tourism website and helping with the transition from the old one, even with all the bumps along the way.

 What would you recommend to foreign tourists?

 If they came up to me on the street, they’d already be in Kalamaja in Tallinn, so from there I’d send them out of the city.
-My favourite daytrip is along the seaside hiking trail from Keila-Joa to LaSpa in Laulasmaa: a quiet day by the water ending with a few hours of relaxation at the spa and dinner at the Wicca restaurant.
-And the best part is that it’s so easy to get there by bus!
+My favorite day trip would be hiking along the Baltic Coastal Hiking Trail from Keila-Joa to LaSpa in Laulasmaa: a quiet day hiking by the water, ending with a few hours of relaxation at the spa and dinner at Wicca.
+And the best part is that it’s so easy to get there by bus.

 Are there any interesting facts you’ve learnt about Estonia?

-Oh, I’ve learnt so much about the place that it’s hard to pick just one thing!
-I was personally very moved by the story of the Salme boat burial.
-I went to the ‘Vikings Before the Vikings’ exhibition at the Seaplane Harbour and then later read more about the topic for a Visit Europe article.
+I’ve learned so much about Estonia that it’s hard to pick just one thing; I've compiled some of the more interesting things I've learned in an article for the website.
+I especially found the story of the Salme boat burial very fascinating.
+I visited the excellent "Vikings Before the Vikings" exhibition at the Seaplane Harbour and then wrote about it for a Visit Europe article.

 Photo author: Hillary Millán